Judge sentences Trump ex-aide Manafort to 3-1/2 more years in prison

 “Saying ‘I’m sorry I got caught’ is not an inspiring plea for leniency,” Jackson told Manafort, who was brought into the courtroom in a wheelchair because of a condition called gout.

-Jackson sentenced Manafort, a veteran Republican political operative who earned millions of dollars working for pro-Russia politicians in Ukraine, for two conspiracy charges to which he pleaded guilty in September 2018 in Washington.

-Manafort, 69, had not showed any remorse at his sentencing in his other case last Thursday.
+Manafort had not showed any remorse at his sentencing in his other case last Thursday.

 “I am sorry for what I have done and for all the activities that have gotten us here today,” Manafort told Jackson on Wednesday.